 The WGC uses all reasonable precautions to keep the personal information disclosed to us secure and to disclose such information only to responsible third parties after permission from the visitor.

-If you have any questions about this privacy statement or the practices of this website you can contact us at [email protected] or by writing to us at the World Gold Council, 10 Old Bailey, London EC4M 7NG, United Kingdom.
+If you have any questions about this privacy statement or the practices of this website you can contact us at [email protected] or by writing to us at the World Gold Council, 7th Floor, 15 Fetter Lane, London EC4A 1BW, UK.

 You have the right to lodge a complaint with a supervisory authority.
 In the UK, this is the Information Commissioner's Office (ICO).
 However, we would appreciate the chance to put this right for you first.
 Please contact us using the details set out above.
 We will do our very best to answer any question and resolve any complaint to your satisfaction.
 If, for whatever reason, you feel we do not meet the high standards we expect of ourselves, you have a right to complain to the ICO.